rherb94/paging-mission-control/README.md

-# Developer (Michael Herb) assumptions
+# Developer (Ryan Herb) assumptions

 - The input file is of limited length.
 Obviously we are loading it into memory in its entirety.
 We could chunk process it but that was not attempted here.
 - the input timestamp is assumed to be of the Java SimpleDateFormat pattern of "yyyyMMdd HH:mm:ss.SSS".

 ### Run Instructions (from the top level project directory)

     Java version 17 is required
     mvn clean install
     java -jar target/paging-mission-control-0.0.1-SNAPSHOT.jar testData.txt
     or
     mvn spring-boot:run -Dspring-boot.run.arguments=testData2.txt

 ### Unit Test Instructions (from the top level project directory, requires mvn)

     mvn test

 # Paging Mission Control